vincent-camus/carry-cut-back-adder/README.md

 and adder32.sdf.

-synthesize the design using Cadence Genus
+Synthesize the design using Cadence Genus
 -----------------------------------------